Of the 65 variables covered by Private Jet Card Comparisons, guaranteed availability and hourly rate are two important criteria

 When you are buying a private jet card, how important are guaranteed availability and guaranteed hourly rate?
 How useful is it when you are trying to get out ahead of a hurricane?
 It turns out, they are both very good things.
 With Hurricane Irma bearing down on Florida, we checked in with a few of the companies covered by Private Jet Card Comparisons’ head-to-head comparison spreadsheets.

-Of the 27 companies (with over 100 programs) we cover, 20 include guaranteed availability, six don’t and one straddles the fence.
-XOJET has programs offering guaranteed availability, including guaranteed rate.
-It has others with dynamic pricing.
+Of the 55 companies (with over 250 programs) not all include guaranteed availability.
 By all accounts, the exodus from Florida is creating demand beyond what most operators have seen.
 Making it more complex, the demand is not like Thanksgiving or Christmas when many travelers plan in advance.

 Leading up to the Mayweather versus McGregor fight we priced out jet cards against on-demand charter.
 Many charter brokers insist that it’s smarter to plan on a trip by trip basis instead of prepaying for a jet card.
 Generally, their argument is based on getting lower prices by going the on-demand route.
 In terms of fight night in Vegas, jet cards won hands down with lower prices.
 That doesn’t include some of the other benefits of jet cards, such as standards for sourcing aircraft and pilots, generally speaking, no ferry fees within the service area and so forth.